firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-adc-accessory-integration.md

 ## Wiring Recipes
 ### Throttles & Brakes
-1. **Direct hall wiring:** Route throttle and brake halls straight to ADC1/ADC2 signal, 3.3 V, and ground to keep control even when the OEM dash is removed.[^1] Keep the sensors on the controller’s 3.3 V rail—feeding 5 V halls directly into STM32 ADCs has already killed logic stages.【F:knowledge/notes/input_part000_review.md†L82-L84】
+1. **Direct hall wiring:** Route throttle and brake halls straight to ADC1/ADC2 signal, 3.3 V, and ground to keep control even when the OEM dash is removed.[^1] Keep the sensors on the controller’s 3.3 V rail—feeding 5 V halls directly into STM32 ADCs has already killed logic stages and left Makerbase, Spintend, and Little FOCer builds stuck at wide-open throttle until rewired.[^lf-throttle]
 2. **Spin-Y & other multi-button throttles:** Version 1 units need custom JST‑1.0 leads into ADC2/COMM2; version 2 ships with a four-conductor harness that lands cleanly on the adapter board.[^2]
+   - Add the capacitor + pull-down combo sombre_enfant documented (e.g., a small electrolytic across 3.3 V/signal plus a grounded resistor) when you graft cruise buttons or BLE screens onto Spin-Y throttles so the dash stops browning out mid-ride.【F:data/vesc_help_group/text_slices/input_part004.txt†L12002-L12058】
 3. **Spintend adapter v3 harness:** Modern boards arrive with keyed plugs—no more screw terminals—so match the supplied loom instead of hand-crimping tiny JST shells.[^3]
+4. **Makerbase accessory headers use GH 1.27 mm.** Izuna confirmed the tiny Makerbase harness lands on GH-series plugs—order JST-GH pigtails instead of trying to force JST-PH shells onto the board.【F:knowledge/notes/input_part004_review.md†L328-L328】
 4. **MakerX footpads & 3.3 V-only sensors:** Confirm both ADC rails output 3.3 V before blaming pads; swapping to 5 V kills the hall board.[^4]
+5. **VSETT/LT-01 display throttles:** Rage Mechanics’ Lisp driver expects the throttle divided below 3.3 V—typical builds land near 3.1 V wide-open so Safe Start and detach watchdogs still work even if the thumb lever shorts to 5 V.【F:knowledge/notes/input_part004_review.md†L231-L231】【F:knowledge/notes/input_part004_review.md†L239-L239】
+6. **Document the divider.** The open-source LT-01 driver uses a 1 kΩ pull-up plus 2 kΩ to ground so the dash never feeds more than ~3.2 V into ADC1 while Smart Start still arms correctly—copy the resistor ladder before sealing the deck.【F:data/vesc_help_group/text_slices/input_part004.txt†L10879-L10888】
-5. **Interpret ADC counts, not raw voltage:** VESC Tool reports hall inputs as 0–4095 counts—track the delta between idle and full throw, and if readings compress, repeat the test with a stable 5 V source to rule out noisy 3.3 V regulators before replacing sensors; Spintend’s adapter manual expects ~0.8 V idle, so stop and rewire if a channel sits near 3 V.[^22][^adapter-idle]
+6. **Interpret ADC counts, not raw voltage:** VESC Tool reports hall inputs as 0–4095 counts—track the delta between idle and full throw, and if readings compress, repeat the test with a stable 5 V source to rule out noisy 3.3 V regulators before replacing sensors; Spintend’s adapter manual expects ~0.8 V idle, so stop and rewire if a channel sits near 3 V.[^22][^adapter-idle]
-6. **Filter noise in software first:** Builders tamed runaway triggers by compressing throttle activation to ~0.83–1.2 V inside VESC Tool rather than rewiring hardware; chassis grounding tricks have also helped but carry short-to-frame risk if insulation fails.[^adc-noise]
+7. **Filter noise in software first:** Builders tamed runaway triggers by compressing throttle activation to ~0.83–1.2 V inside VESC Tool rather than rewiring hardware; chassis grounding tricks have also helped but carry short-to-frame risk if insulation fails.[^adc-noise]
-6. **Fail-safe defaults:** Add a pull-down resistor from throttle signal to ground so any broken wire snaps to zero instead of ghost acceleration.[^19]
+8. **Fail-safe defaults:** Add a pull-down resistor from throttle signal to ground so any broken wire snaps to zero instead of ghost acceleration.[^19]
-7. **Legacy dash retention:** Leaving throttle through a dash adapter adds perceptible lag; many builders keep the dash for display only and wire throttles directly to the controller instead.[^20]
+9. **Legacy dash retention:** Leaving throttle through a dash adapter adds perceptible lag; many builders keep the dash for display only and wire throttles directly to the controller instead.[^20]
+10. **SmartDisplay UART throttle insight:** The SmartDisplay streams throttle commands over UART with CRC checking—mirror live data on the dash to see whether glitches originate upstream of the ESC before reworking harnesses.【F:knowledge/notes/input_part004_review.md†L215-L215】
+11. **Direct Xiaomi dash bypass.** When the dash MCU is removed, tie a 1 kΩ pull-up from 3.3 V to RX and keep throttle/brake lines separate to avoid Lisp-induced latency while retaining the stock filtered connectors.【F:knowledge/notes/input_part004_review.md†L277-L277】
+12. **Plan dual-throttle behaviour.** Keep the physical throttle tied to the master controller on `ADC+UART` so CAN mirrors torque to the slave; independent front/rear throttles require split CAN buses and conservative front phase caps to avoid wheelspin, with traction-control caps around 120 A phase on the front hub to keep AWD scooters planted.【F:knowledge/notes/input_part004_review.md†L156-L158】【F:data/vesc_help_group/text_slices/input_part004.txt†L9519-L9545】
+13. **Enable bidirectional controls deliberately.** Centred ADC mapping unlocks single-lever forward/reverse throttles—wire the hall appropriately and confirm the “centerline” slider is configured before handing scooters to non-technical riders.[^adc_center]
-8. **Refresh mappings after downtime.** Scooters that sat for months have thrown false brake/throttle behaviour until riders reran the ADC wizard and removed stale inversion flags inside VESC Tool.[^storage-cal]
+14. **Refresh mappings after downtime.** Scooters that sat for months have thrown false brake/throttle behaviour until riders reran the ADC wizard and removed stale inversion flags inside VESC Tool.[^storage-cal]
-9. **Monitor brake sensors.** Dead brake halls make some VESC scooters pulse the motor every second or two under throttle, so replace failed sensors before ride testing.【F:knowledge/notes/input_part000_review.md†L39-L39】
+15. **Monitor brake sensors.** Dead brake halls make some VESC scooters pulse the motor every second or two under throttle, so replace failed sensors before ride testing.【F:knowledge/notes/input_part000_review.md†L39-L39】
+16. **Two-wire brakes still need pull-ups.** Nutt-style levers hide reed switches—add a 5–10 kΩ pull-up when feeding VESC ADC inputs and remember the assemblies are passive contacts, not halls, so plan external 12 V feeds if the controller’s rail is weak.【F:knowledge/notes/input_part004_review.md†L337-L337】
+17. **Torque-sensing PAS outputs are tiny.** eRider T9N bottom brackets only swing 1.5–3.3 V in spikes; blend them with ADC filtering or external microcontrollers before mixing PAS and throttle on high-power bikes.【F:knowledge/notes/input_part004_review.md†L338-L338】

 ### Regen Buttons & Variable Brakes
 - **Momentary button recipe:** Wire the button between ADC2 signal and the 3.3 V rail; avoid series resistors because they created “stuck brake” faults in testing.[^6]
 - **Analog lever mapping:** Run the ADC calibration wizard, keep the window open while sweeping the lever, then assign the channel to “Current (No Reverse)” so regen ramps in with negative motor/battery limits.[^7][^8]
+- **Leave some battery regen headroom.** Setting battery regen to zero also disables lever-based e-brakes; keep a modest negative current target and rely on ADC-app throttles if you want separate eco/boost curves.【F:knowledge/notes/input_part004_review.md†L329-L329】
+- **Consider dedicated regen throttles.** Converting two-wire brakes into hall sensors rarely works—add a second throttle, limit regen to ≈100 A phase / 14 A battery per motor, and recheck torque arms so heavy scooters do not twist dropouts under repeated braking.【F:knowledge/notes/input_part004_review.md†L345-L345】
+- **Let ADC2 override torque.** Builders wire analog brake levers to ADC2 with an inverted pull-up so braking always cancels drive, even when regen is disabled.[^brake_override]

 ### Lighting, Horns & Aux Loads
 - **Use the adapter as logic, not power:** The horn output only sources a couple of amps—enough for low-power buzzers but not vintage 35 W halogens—so trigger a relay or MOSFET that pulls from a beefier DC/DC converter.[^9][^10]